 Welcome to the personal website of Ben L. Parr

-Ben is a political scientist who specialises in climate politics and policy.
+Ben is a political scientist and government official with a special interest in climate change and defence issues.

 Close Menu